 These other citations may have less of an impact, and it will take you time to do a proper audit for every last one, but if you’re so inclined, we created a citation audit and cleanup services that can do a more comprehensive, in-depth job for you.

-Another alternative is to use our citation audit service – it’s relatively inexpensive and we’re pros at it.
+Another alternative is to use our citation audit service.

-All businesses are different, and you’ll want to create custom citations based on your industry and area.
-2 good places to start with creating directory citations are these lists:
+Another great way to improve your local NAP and citations would be to create custom citations based on your industry and area.
+Two good places to start with creating directory citations are these lists: